-If VAT on the acquisition price or construction costs for the property has been deducted, a VAT adjustment liability will apply to the property, meaning that the deducted VAT must be repaid if the use of the property is changed from a VAT-liable purpose to a VAT-exempt purpose.
-The VAT adjustment liability applies for a period of ten years, over which the liability is decreased proportionately by one-tenth.
-In the case of a sale of the property during the VAT adjustment liability period, the remaining VAT liability must be paid, unless the buyer takes over the adjustment liability, and provided the buyer is registered for VAT and has at least the same right to deduct as the seller.
+If VAT on the acquisition price or construction costs for the property has been deducted, a VAT adjustment liability will apply to the property, meaning that the deducted VAT must be repaid if the use of the property is changed from a VAT-liable purpose to a partial VAT-exempt purpose.
+The VAT adjustment liability applies for a period of five or ten years, over which the liability is depriciated proportionately by 1/10 or 1/5.

+In the case of a VAT exempt sale of the property after five years from the completion but during the VAT adjustment liability period, the remaining VAT liability must be paid, unless the buyer takes over the adjustment liability, and provided the buyer is registered for VAT and has at least the same right to deduct as the seller.
 It is common for the buyer to assume the VAT adjustment liability if the buyer intends to continue the operation of the property.
 The assumption of the VAT adjustment liability must be regulated in the purchase agreement.